 If you have questions about your eligibility, please contact DHPSNY.

-Application materials for Planning & Assessment Services are accepted year-round and reviewed three times a year.
-The next application review deadline is Friday, March 16th, 2018.
-Applications must be received by the deadline to be considered for the current round.
+Application materials for DHPSNY's Planning & Assessment Services are accepted year-round and reviewed three times a year.
+The summer 2018 application review deadline is Friday, July 13th.

 Applications are reviewed by an advisory committee of library, archives, and conservation professionals.